 Are you planning to visit Panama?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Panama.

-- You don't need a power plug adapter in Panama, when living in the United States of America.
+- You need a power plug adapter in Panama, when living in India.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 In Panama the power plug sockets are of type A and B. The standard voltage is 110 V and the frequency is 60 Hz.

 In Panama the power plug sockets are of type A and B. Check out the following pictures.
 When living in India you need a power plug adapter for sockets type A and B.